talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

 I would like to keep the initial Students.xlsx input file as is (it should not be re-written), so that I can obtain a new solution to the initial input of the problem instance from scratch if I want to.
-So a modified Students file will be initialised to a copy of the current Students input file (whether the initial Students.xlsx or a modified Students input file) and will be renamed similarly to Students.xlsx but with a number (modification version number) appended/suffixed to it, starting from 1, indicating the first modified Students input file.
-E.g. "Students-1.xlsx" for the first modified version of the Students.xlsx, and "Students-2.xlsx" for the modified version of Students-1.xlsx, etc. All the modified Students input files will be stored in the folder of this problem instance.
+So a modified Students file will be initialised to a copy of the current Students input file (whether the initial Students.xlsx or a modified Students input file) and will be renamed similarly to Students.xlsx but with a dash and a number (modification version number) appended/suffixed to it, the modification version number starting from 1, indicating the first modified Students input file.
+E.g. "Students-1.xlsx" for the first modified version of the Students.xlsx input file which was used to  obtain the initial solution of this problem instance, "Students-2.xlsx" for the modified version of Students-1.xlsx input file, which was used to obtain the first updated solution of this problem instance etc. <br>
+All the modified Students input files will be stored in the folder of this problem instance. <br>
-ModifiedInputProcessing will ask for the number of the modified input file.
+ModifiedInputProcessing will ask for the number of the modified input file. <br>
+NB.
+A modified Students file MUST contain the dash, and the mod. ver. number <br>
+NB.
+The first modified Students file must have the mod. ver. number to be 1 (and not 2.
+Assume the initial Students file to implicitly have the mod. ver. number of 0)
 <br>
 <br>